MagicPoulp/advanced_compose_hilt_paging3_and_local_server/README.md

 Thierry Vilmart
 August 2022

+# Test setup

+In Constants.kt, there are different booleans to use a fake Virus hash, to see all scenarios.

 # Architecture

 Repositories -> ViewModel qui change les LiveData  -> UI avec observeAsState() sur les LiveData.